ericx2x/library_notes/canthurtme/notes.md

 Chapter 9 Summary: Platoon team missions.
 He was the head of his team but they couldn't handle tough stuff.
 He felt responsible in some way.. had to skip that part because natural readers glitched.
 He hit his glass ceiling becuase of his injuries?

 Challenge 9 Challenge:Torch the complacey you feel gathering around you, your coworkers, and teammates in that rare air.
 Continue to put obstacle in front of you, because that's where you'll find the friction that will help you grow even stronger.
 Before you know it, you will stand alone.

+Chapter 10 Summary: He got injured and couldn't run anymore.
+He only could do pullups to raise for seal money now.
+He did it so much his hands looked like fucking hamburger's literally disgusting.

+Chapter 10 Challenge: It's all about mindset and where most people fail short is not thinking about their failures/successes during the preperation and execution stage of their attempt at some goal.
+Make a list of things you can fix in your failures, be brutly honest write them out and study them.
+Look at your calendar and make another attempt as soon as possibe.
+If you fall while chasing the carrot on a stick, get back up and keep running.
+That's a metaphor for life.